-These exemptions provided by the JOBS Act will apply up until the last day of the fiscal year following the fifth anniversary of the IPO or such earlier time that the Company no longer meets the requirements of being an emerging growth company.
-The Company would cease to be an emerging growth company if it has more than \$1.07 billion in annual revenue, has more than \$700 million in market value of its securities held by non-affiliates (and it has been a public company for at least 12 months, and has filed one annual report on Form 20-F), or it issues more than \$1 billion of non-convertible debt securities over a three-year period.
+These exemptions provided by the JOBS Act will apply until December 31, 2013 or such earlier time that the Company no longer meets the requirements of being an emerging growth company.
+The Company would cease to be an emerging growth company if it has more than \$1.07 billion in annual revenue, has more than \$700 million in market value of its securities held by non-affiliates as of the last day of its second fiscal quarter, or it issues more than \$1 billion of non-convertible debt securities over a three-year period.